 These anxiety techniques are effective and easy to learn.
 You can also combine two or three of them to create your very own secret sauce for keeping yourself relaxed, focused, and in control.

 You might notice that one thing all these anxiety relief techniques have in common is that they shift your focus from your worries to something else.

 Please remember that anxiety self help techniques, are just that, and not meant as a substitute for medical assistance or professional counseling.
 So use your common sense about getting professional help if needed.

-Breathing exercises for anxiety are the most common type of anxiety relief techniques because they are easy, effective and adaptable, to all types of situation.
+Breathing exercises for anxiety are the most common type of anxiety relief techniques because they are easy, effective, and adaptable to all types of situations.

 There are four great reasons why breathing exercises for anxiety are recommended:

-But it won't happen on it's own so start now!
+But it won't happen on its own so start breathing now!

 Focus on your breath.
 Because an open mouth stimulates the nervous system, I find that breathing in and out through your nose, works better when applying anxiety relief techniques.
-Keeping your attention on the tip of your nose or nostrils as your breath flows
+Keep your attention on the tip of your nose or nostrils as your breath flows.

 The important thing is that you breathe fully, filling your belly and lungs with air, and then let all the air out.
 And that you complete the process in a slow, controlled way -- without strain or stress.